oxford-pharmacoepi/BenchmarkCohortConstructor/README.md

 # Benchmark [CohortConstructor](https://github.com/OHDSI/CohortConstructor/tree/main)

 ## To Run
-1) **Download the Repository**: Download this entire repository as a zip folder using Code -> Download ZIP, or use GitHub Desktop.
+1) **Download the Repository**: Download this entire repository as a zip folder using Code -> Download ZIP, or clone it.

 3) **Open the Project**: Open the project <i>BenchmarkCohortConstructor.Rproj</i> in RStudio.
 The project name should appear in the top-right corner of your RStudio session.